My Step Alliance

 The My Step Alliance (Իմ Քայլը դաշինք, IKD) was a political alliance in Armenia formed by the Civil Contract party, the Mission Party and various independent representatives of civil society.
 It was formed in August 2018, before the 2018 Yerevan City Council election.
 The leader of the alliance was the Prime Minister of Armenia Nikol Pashinyan.
-Despite its dissolution as a national party, the My Step Alliance still operates in the Yerevan City Council.
+Despite its dissolution as a national party in May 2021, the My Step Alliance operated in the Yerevan City Council until the end of its mandate in September 2023.

 History

 On 31 March, at the beginning of the 2018 Armenian revolution, Nikol Pashinyan and a group of supporters began a march from Gyumri, Armenia's second largest city.
 The campaign, named "My Step", was declared with the intention to prevent Serzh Sargsyan's election as prime minister on 17 April.

 On 23 September 2018, the alliance participated in the 2018 Yerevan City Council election with Hayk Marutyan as a candidate for Mayor and won 57 seats out of 65 in the Yerevan City Council.

 The alliance ran in the 2018 Armenian parliamentary election.
 They won 88 of 132 seats, gaining a ruling majority in the National Assembly.

 The alliance dissolved in May 2021, following an announcement that Civil Contract would participate in the 2021 Armenian parliamentary elections independently.

+The alliance, however, continued governing in the Yerevan City Council until the end of its mandate.
+Following the 2023 Yerevan City Council elections, the alliance had completely dissolved.

 Ideology

 The coalition was perceived as maintaining a big tent ideology rather than supporting any one particular political position.

 The coalition's main focus was on anti-corruption efforts while developing Armenia's civil society and democracy and promoting the economic development of the country.
 However, Nikol Pashinyan has been described as a centrist politician with a liberal outlook.
 In terms of foreign policy, before coming to power, Pashinyan was a skeptic of Russia.
 However, following his victory, Pashinyan changed his official opinion and opted to maintain strong relations between Armenia and Russia.
 Despite this, Pashinyan also supported the development of bilateral relations with the European Union and the United States.